mreel/TiboLoete/projects/cobra_cadence/cobra_cadence.md

 ### Build
 I went with a more organic shape for case for a few reasons.
 For one, with this layout, a tighter, more common angular design simply didn't look good.
 I also felt that ergonomic keyboards in general are meant to line up with our biology more closely, to be more organic.
 The design should reflect that.
-The logo is based on the key layout, the snake's head is the 'mash' key, with the tail as the thumb cluster.
+The logo is based on the key layout, the snake's head is the _mash!_ key, with the tail as the thumb cluster.
 {logo->key graphic}

 The case and plates are 3D-printed and the keyboard uses a [sandwich mount](https://www.keyboard.university/200-courses/keyboard-mounting-styles-4lpp7).
 The plate features a recepticle for the microcontroller to fit into.
 The keyboard is completely symmetrical and both halves are connected with a hardwired cable.